 - Up to 6 independent bands

-Users can choose to affect six independent frequency bands on their dry signal.
-For example, you can set the high frequency to have a fast modulation rate while leaving the low-mids on a slow tremolo speed simultaneously.
+You can choose to affect six independent frequency bands on their dry signal.
+For example, you can set the high frequency to have a fast modulation rate while simultaneously leaving the low-mids on a slow tremolo speed.
 Try using this mode on padding instruments like strings or synths to give them some exciting motion dynamics.

 - Step Sequencer